By Ekrem Elmas

 Not too long ago, Airbnb emerged and gave ordinary people a channel to become short-term rental landlords.
 The most entrepreneurial of those people have become technically savvy and are either wanting to grow their business or looking for ways to spend less time managing their rentals.
 It’s only human to want to keep improving, and that’s where Smartbnb comes in.

-When I joined smartbnb, I was quite thrilled.
-It’s not often one gets to work with a platform that’s so loved by their users.
+When I joined Smartbnb, I was quite thrilled.
+It’s not often one gets to work with a platform that’s so loved by its users.

 From a technical point of view, the ultimate goal was to design a modular, consistent platform that can grow in time.

 Design thinking is the process of solving problems by putting people at the core of the solutions.
 As such, the first step to designing anything using that approach is to empathize.
 We began that process by doing something that sounds simple, but actually is a pretty transformative exercise: listening.